barseghyanartur/matyan/docs/index.rst

 **Generate changelog skipping orphaned commits:**

-In some cases you only want to show what has been done with tickets and skip all non-ticket related commits.
+In some cases you would only want to show what has been done with tickets and skip all non-ticket related commits.

 .. code-block:: sh